ŽS series 812

+This series was used on branch lines with low traffic.
+This series was very economic, but was (by today's standards) very uncomfortable.
+The motor was very loud when running at higher speeds.
+This series was conceived to be modular.
+It was possible to couple motor units and unpowered cars together, and drive them centrally as one train unit.
+This was rarely used, when there was demand on lines.
+It is very similar to and derives from the German Schienenbus.

 History

 In the early 1950s, Yugoslav Railways decided to import a large number of diesel multiple units for traffic on local railway lines.
 The decision was made on the Uerdinger Schienenbus VT 95 series.
 The first multiple units in red livery arrived in 1955, and by 1959 there were 40 in service.
 Having performed well in service it was decided to purchase the license for mass production.
 The production started at Goša FOM wagon factory from Smederevska Palanka and the first domestic-made railbuses were delivered to Yugoslav Railways in silver livery.
 A total of 270 diesel multiple units were produced by Goša FOM until 1969, which contributed to the replacement of steam locomotives in local passenger traffic.

 Name

 The official name of VT 95 series with Yugoslav Railways was JŽ series 812.
 In the 1A+2 configuration when two motor cars are connected so one is pulling another as a wagon, the DMU is known as JŽ 812/816.
 This configuration is basic but it was rarely used due to the small number of passengers.

 The first nickname was "Silver Arrow" (Serbo-Croatian: Srebrna strela/ Сребрна стрела) due to its silver livery.
 It was so much faster than the old steam locomotives, the railwaymen nicknamed it "Rabbit" (Serbo-Croatian: Zec/ Зец).
 Because of its German origin, it is nicknamed by passengers as Schienenbus (Serbo-Croatian: Šinobus/ Шинобус), which is widely known among the people of former Yugoslavia.